 Line this up with the statistic that 7,000 women a year start a new business in Scotland and you’ve got a recipe for independent shops to reignite high streets again.
 Obviously, it’s not as simple as these companies just existing so this is where you come in.

 The Federation for Small Businesses (FSB) found that “for every £1 spent with a small or medium size business, 63% is re-spent in the local area – compared to 40p in every £1 spent with a chain or larger business”.
 This keeps the surrounding communities thriving, other small shops trading and make areas nearby more desirable to live in.
 Small businesses are far more accountable for their processes, their suppliers and treatment of staff than the larger competitors.
 You can establish a relationship with an independent shop and become a valued customer, even know everybody by name.
 You can help someone’s dream of a successful business become a sustainable reality.
 Quite broadly, shopping locally is much more pleasant for everybody even if this does come at a slightly higher price tag than, say, the Fast Fashion shops on the high street which in itself is a whole other blog post.

 Small Business Saturday

-Saturday 1st December will be the sixth annual Small Business Saturday in the UK.
+The first Saturday in December in the UK is allocated to celebrate the campaign.
 The FSB has found that on this day, year on year, customers are spending more on UK small businesses.
-In 2017 it was an increase of 4.3%; let’s make 2018 even better!
+In 2017 it was an increase of 4.3%; 2018 was an 8% increase, let’s make 2019 even better!